perladvent/perldotcom/content/article/_pub_2001_01_soap.md

       print c2f(37.5);

 After you specify the uri and proxy parameters, you are able to call remote functions with the same syntax as local ones (e.g., c2f).
 This is done with UNIVERSAL::AUTOLOAD, which catches all unknown method calls.
 Be warned that **all** calls to undefined methods will result in an attempt to use SOAP.

-### [Objects access (it's 'Simple **Object** access protocol', isn't it?)]{#objects access}
+### <span id="objects access">Objects access (it's 'Simple **Object** access protocol', isn't it?)</span>

 Methods can also return real objects.
 Let's extend our `Temperatures` class with an object-oriented interface (temper.cgi):

      #!perl -w